 Even though the safeguards that are in place are considered normal for typical business operations, MBTC cannot guarantee that personal information could never be accessed by an invading party, either through physical invasion or electronic invasion.
 However, the nature of the information held by MBTC is unlikely to be a target for such an invasion.

 At any time an individual may contact MBTC to determine if we have any personal information about them in our possession.
-They may also request information about how this information was used and whether or not this information was disclosed to anyone other than MBTC’s agents or sponsors, as outlined elsewhere in this policy.
+They may also request information about how this information was used and whether or not this information was disclosed to anyone other than MBTC’s agents, as outlined elsewhere in this policy.

 An individual can request that we provide a copy of any personal information we have in paper files, or a printout of any information held in electronic files.
 MBTC will provide this information at no cost and will send any requested copies to the individual by regular mail.

 Individuals have the right to ask us to amend any personal information held by us and we will comply with this request.
 Individuals also have the right to ask us to erase their personal information from electronic databases and to destroy any paper files.